History of erotic depictions: Video and digital depictions

 By 1982, most pornographic films were being shot on the cheaper and more convenient medium of videotape.
 Many film directors resisted this shift at first because of the different image quality that video tape produced; however, those who did change soon were collecting most of the industry's profits since consumers overwhelmingly preferred the new format.
 The technology change happened quickly and completely when directors realised that continuing to shoot on film was no longer a profitable option.
 This change moved the films out of the theaters and into people's private homes.
 This was the end of the age of big budget productions and the mainstreaming of pornography.
-It soon went back to its earthy roots and expanded to cover every fetish possible since filming was now so inexpensive.
+It soon went back to its lower budget roots and expanded to cover more fetishes and niches possible due to the low cost of production.
 Instead of hundreds of pornographic films being made each year, thousands now were, including compilations of just the sex scenes from various videos.

 Erotic CD-ROMs were popular in the late 1980s and early 1990s because they brought an unprecedented element of interactiveness and fantasy.
-However, their poor quality was a drawback and when the Internet became common in households their sales declined.
-About the same time as the video revolution, the Internet became the preferred source of pornography for many people, offering both privacy in viewing and the chance to interact with people.
-The recent influx of widely available technology such as digital cameras, both moving and still, has blurred the lines between erotic films, photographs and amateur and professional productions.

-It allows easy access to both formats, making the production of them easily achieved by anyone with access to the equipment.
+However, their poor quality was a drawback and when the Internet became common in households, their sales declined.
+Beginning in the 1990s, the Internet became the preferred source of pornography for many people, offering both privacy in viewing and the chance to interact with people.
+The spread of technology such as digital cameras, both moving and still, blurred the lines between erotic films, photographs and amateur and professional productions.
+Production became easily achieved by anyone with access to the equipment.
 Much of the pornography available today is produced by amateurs.
-Digital media is revolutionary in that it allows photographers and filmmakers to manipulate images in ways previously not possible, heightening the drama or eroticism of a depiction.
+Digital media allows photographers and filmmakers to manipulate images in ways previously not possible, heightening the drama or eroticism of a depiction.

 High-definition video shows signs of changing the image of pornography as the technology is increasingly used for professional productions.
 The porn industry was one of the first to adopt the technology and it may have been a deciding factor in the format competition between HD DVD and Blu-ray Disc.
 Additionally, the clearer sharper images it provides have prompted performers to get cosmetic surgery and professional grooming to hide imperfections that are not visible on other video formats.
 Other adaptations have been different camera angles and techniques for close-ups and lighting.